Skip to main content

 Kingston School of Art's graphic design students have won 44 international competitions in the last three years: including RSA, Creative Conscience Awards, ISTD and D&AD.
-This reflects the quality of work from this practice based course.
+This reflects the quality of work from this practice-based course.
 Kingston School of Art is listed sixth in the Good University Guide and the course is third in The Guardian subject league tables.
-Over the last three years, over 90 per cent of graduates have gone on to employment in the creative industries.
+Over the last three years, over 90% of graduates have gone on to employment in the creative industries.

-We believe their success is founded on five main features of the department:
+We believe the success is founded on five main features of the department:

-This longstanding and respected course has seen 90 per cent of its graduates go on to work in the creative industries in the last three years.
+This longstanding and respected course has seen 90% of its graduates go on to work in the creative industries in the last three years.
 Its students' success is built on firm grounding in the subject, which enables the development of a wide range of design practice.
 This is underpinned by critical and historical investigation.

 Students are encouraged to develop a personal practice within the contemporary and emerging discipline through rigorous investigation of a range of focused projects.
 Indicative design fields include; photography, film and animation, typography, interaction, service design, social design, book and editorial design.

-An outward-facing course with strong links to industry, students have opportunities throughout the course to participate in live projects and work with the broader design community.
+An outward-facing course with strong links to industry gives students opportunities to participate in live projects and work with the broader design community.
 Collaboration, teamwork and cross-disciplinary projects are strongly encouraged to reflect professional practice.
 The course hosts regular visits to studios, events and conferences; both within the UK and further afield.

 Kingston School of Art offers a 45-week masters course in graphic design that attracts students from all over the world.
 The course aims to support individual students through the development of a major self-directed project.
 This individual project is developed within a specialisation.
 Recent students have developed work which investigates specialist areas of the broader discipline: